Development of Windows Vista: Beta 2

 April EDW (built on April 19, 2006, with a build number of 5365), which was released on April 21, 2006, introduced more changes to visual user interface elements, and to the behavior of User Account Control.
 A number of new backgrounds were also introduced, and two new screensavers were added as well.
 The Sidebar was enabled by default, as was automatic defragmentation of the hard drive.
-Hold'em, a game that shipped with some previous CTPs, was dropped due to apparent "political sensitivity" issues; Microsoft now offers it as a separate web download for Windows Vista Ultimate users.
+Hold 'Em, a game that shipped with some previous CTPs since build 5284, was dropped in this build due to apparent "political sensitivity" issues related to its gambling nature; Microsoft now offers it as a separate web download for Windows Vista Ultimate users in the form of Windows Ultimate Extras.

 Windows Vista Beta 2 Preview (built on May 1, 2006, with a build number of 5381) was officially released on May 6, 2006, to Microsoft's technical beta testers.
 It featured mostly performance tweaks and only a few minor changes compared to build 5365.
 With this build, Microsoft entered Beta 2 "escrow".

 Windows Vista Beta 2 (built on May 18, 2006, with a build number of 5384), was released to Microsoft Developer Network subscribers (the first since 5308) and Microsoft Connect testers on May 23, 2006, in conjunction with Bill Gates's keynote presentation at the WinHEC 2006 conference.
 On June 6, Microsoft extended the availability of Beta 2 to all users, making Vista available as a free download in several languages from their website.
 Some technology websites described this release as "the largest download event in software history".

 In June, Microsoft made two significant changes to its plans for Windows Vista.
-One issue, the inclusion of XML Paper Specification support in Vista and Microsoft Office 2007, had become a major point of dispute with Adobe Systems.
+One issue, the inclusion of Open XML Paper Specification support in Vista and Microsoft Office 2007, had become a major point of dispute with Adobe Systems.
 When it was first introduced May 2005, XPS (known at the time as "Metro") was characterized as a "PDF-killer", but an Adobe representative stated that they were "not threatened" by its addition to "Longhorn".
 However, a year later, Adobe had changed their stance and saw the inclusion of the new document format as an anti-competitive attack on their Portable Document Format.
 While Microsoft refused to remove XPS altogether, noting that it is at the core of Vista's print spooling system, they have offered the ability to system builders and OEMs to remove any user-visible aspects of the document format from the operating system.
 A few days later, it was announced that PC-to-PC Sync would not ship with Windows Vista.

 On June 14, 2006, Windows developer Philip Su posted a blog entry that decried the development process of Windows Vista, stating that "the code is way too complicated, and that the pace of coding has been tremendously slowed down by the overbearing process. " The same post also described Windows Vista as having approximately 50 million lines of code, with about 2,000 developers working on the product.